VincentStriegel/Moodify/README.md

 ### Database

 ---

-First set an environment variable of deezerApiKey with the value being the API key.
-Second set an environment variable of databaseUser = moodify, databasePassword = moodify, databaseName=moodifyDb
+In order to connect to database use databaseUser = moodify, databasePassword = moodify

 Then Run the BackendApplication, if the application successfully starts the database will be available at: http://localhost:/5432/